amicoleo/amicoleo.github.io/README.md

 Tech stuff
 -------

-+ Use fittext.js for the background logotype.

-+ Allow caching for AJAX on production.
-Images are heavy.
 + Reduce margins for text menus on small screens
-+ On desktop I can do that the mouse pointer becomes an arrow
-+ On touch devices scroll projects with horizontal touch-scroll
 + When set project from hash, use same animation used for moving between sections